-Rescuers look for survivors after building collapse in India
+Rescuers find 14 bodies after building collapse in India

-MUMBAI, India (AP) — Rescuers cleared debris and used sniffer dogs Wednesday to find possible survivors under the rubble of a dilapidated building that collapsed in India’s financial capital of Mumbai.
-At least 12 people were killed, and several are still feared trapped.
+MUMBAI, India (AP) — Rescuers found 14 bodies and pulled out 11 survivors as they began winding down operations at the site of a dilapidated building that collapsed in India’s financial capital of Mumbai, an official said Wednesday.

+Bijendra Dahiya, a National Disaster Response Force official, said workers were still looking for two to three people feared trapped in the rubble.

-Dozens of rescuers worked overnight at the site where they have pulled out 11 survivors since the four-story building collapsed Tuesday, fire official Ashok Talpade said early Wednesday.
-The survivors included a child who was treated at a hospital and later allowed to go home.
-Others remain hospitalized.
+Dozens of rescuers worked overnight at the site where the four-story building collapsed on Tuesday, fire official Ashok Talpade said.
+The survivors included a child who was treated at a hospital and allowed to go home.
+Others remain hospitalized, Talpade said.

 A 16-year-old girl trapped under a heavy door was taken out by rescuers who cut through iron beams and cleared debris using hydraulic cutters.

-The lane where the collapse occurred is too narrow for rescue vehicles, so equipment was carried by hand.
-People also formed a human chain to remove debris.
+Dahiya said it had taken more than 24 hours to clear most of debris as the lane where the collapse occurred was too narrow for rescue vehicles.
+Most of the equipment was carried by hand and people also formed a human chain to remove debris.

 Heavy monsoon rains fall in India from June to September, causing severe flooding and collapsing poorly built and dilapidated structures.